mdn/content/files/en-us/mdn/writing_guidelines/page_structures/page_types/css_function_page_template/index.md

 >   - : The `title` value is displayed at the top of the page.
 The title format is _NameOfTheFunction()_.
 >     For example, the [`pow()`](/en-US/docs/Web/CSS/pow) function has a title of _pow()_.
 > - **slug**
 >   - : The `slug` value is the end of the URL path after `https://developer.mozilla.org/en-US/docs/`.
 This will be formatted as `Web/CSS/NameOfTheFunction`.
+Note the absence of parentheses in the slug.
 >     For example, the slug for the [`pow()`](/en-US/docs/Web/CSS/pow) function is `Web/CSS/pow`.
 > - **page-type**
 >   - : The `page-type` value for CSS functions is `css-function`.